-The Oratory School was founded in Edgbaston by Blessed John Henry, Cardinal Newman 'for the education of (Catholic) boys not destined to the ecclesiastical estate.'
+The Oratory School was founded in Edgbaston by Blessed Saint John Henry Newman 'for the education of (Catholic) boys not destined to the ecclesiastical estate.'

 The school opened on 2 May 1859 with nine boys on roll, all of prep school age.

 Perhaps because the suburbs of Birmingham were encroaching too closely, in 1922 The Oratory School moved to Caversham Park near Reading, Three years after that and less than a mile away The Oratory Preparatory School opened with just four boys at 'Rose Hill House', a Georgian-style mansion in Emmer Green.
 The first Headmaster was Father Sebastian Ritchie and by 1930 there were 30 boys.

 In 1938 ill health forced Father Ritchie's retirement and mounting financial difficulties meant that Rose Hill had to be sold and the OPS took the top floor of Caversham Park with 15 boys and Ronald Richings as Head.
 By 1940 there were over 50 boys.